#ENDSARS: Okowa relaxes 48-hour curfew - Vanguard News

-Delta State Governor Dr. Ifeanyi Okowa, has announced a relaxation of the 48-hour curfew which began in the state on Thursday, saying from Saturday, it would be from 6 p.m. to 8 a.m.
+Gov. Ifeanyi Okowa of Delta has announced a relaxation of the 48-hour curfew imposed on the state on Thursday, to now operate between 6 p.m and 8 a.m from Saturday.

-The curfew was imposed in the state following wanton destruction of public buildings and other property, including High Court Complex, Asaba and attack on Nigerian Correctional Service, Warri ,Federal Road Safety Corps (FRSC) Office, Asaba, by hoodlums, who hijacked the peaceful #ENDSARS protest in the state.
+The News Agency of Nigeria reports that the 48 hours curfew was imposed in the state following wanton destruction of public buildings and other property, including High Court Complex, Asaba.

-READ ALSOFamily institutes 1billion charge against police over murder of P-Harcourt musician
+The hoodlums, who hijacked the peaceful protest in the state also attacked the Nigerian Correctional Service, Warri and the Federal Road Safety Corps (FRSC) office, Asaba.

+The governor made the announcement on Saturday when speaking to newsmen after inspecting the buildings burnt and vandalised by the hoodlums in Asaba.

 “This morning, I received a comprehensive briefing on the security situation across Delta State from the three Service Commanders.